 Garlic is currently under scrutiny for its potential to reduce the risk of heart disease, cancer, and even food poisoning.
-Several human studies have found that a daily dose of fresh garlic or some garlic supplements can modestly reduce cholesterol levels, a major risk factor for heart disease, for up to 3 months.
-However, a 6-month study of various forms of garlic, published in the Archives of Internal Medicine in 2007, found no beneficial effect among adults with moderately high cholesterol levels.
+Several human studies have found that a daily dose of fresh garlic or some garlic supplements can modestly reduce cholesterol levels, a major risk factor for heart disease.

 How does it work?